Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.
+> Your world is a living expression of how you are using and have used your mind.

 <!-- QUOTE_END -->